trackmania-rl/tmrl/readme/tuto_library.md

 ```
 Now, this is becoming interesting: why is the `__len__()` method so complicated?
 `self.data` is initially an empty list, so when its `len` is `0`, our memory is empty.
-But when it is not empty and we have fewer samples than the length of our action buffer, we cannot reconstruct the action buffer!
+But when it is not empty and we have fewer samples than the length of our action buffer, we cannot reconstruct the action buffer.
 Thus our memory is still empty.
 Finally, if we have enough samples, we need to remove the length of the action buffer to get the number of samples we can actually reconstruct.
 Furthermore, the `get_transition()` method outputs a full RL transition, which includes the previous observation.
 Thus, we must subtract 1 to get the number of full transitions that we can actually output.

 Alright, let us finally implement `get_transition()`, where we have chosen sample decompression would happen.
 This method outputs full transitions as if they were output by the Gymnasium environment